-Purpose Key Features Market Group Provide insights into total compensation levels and design within companies with which McCormick competes for talent and which are similar in size and business operations Comprises companies that: Operate in similar industries to McCormick Publicly listed on a U.S. stock exchange Have significant operations outside the U.S. Similar size to McCormick in terms of revenue and market cap Compete with McCormick for talent Have known brand names Peer Group Provide insights into current and historic financial information, such as EPS, sales growth and TSR to inform short-term and long-term goal-setting Comprises companies that are:
+Purpose Key Features Market Group Provide insights into total compensation levels and design within companies with which McCormick competes for talent and which are similar in size and business operations Comprises companies that: Operate in similar industries to McCormick Publicly listed on a U.S. stock exchange Have significant operations outside the U.S. Are a similar size to McCormick in terms of revenue and market cap Compete with McCormick for talent Have known brand names Peer Group Provide insights into current and historic financial information, such as EPS, sales growth and TSR to inform short-term and long-term goal-setting Comprises companies that are: Competitors for customers Competitors for investors Subject to similar macro-economic factors